 The City's investments in public funds investment pools include investments in TexPool, TexasDaily and TexStar.
 These are public funds investment pools operating as an SEC 2a-7 like pool in full compliance with the Public Funds Investment Act.
 TexPool, TexasDaily and TexStar are rated as AAA money market funds by Standard & Poor's.
-As of September 30, 2012, the City's investment in TexPool was \$44,072,000 with a market value of \$44,073,000.
-The City's investment in TexasDaily was \$46,053,000 with a market value of \$46,053,000 and the City's investment in TexStar was \$43,245,000 with a market value of \$43,245,000.
+As of September 30, 2013, the City's investment in TexPool was \$7,802,000, the City's investment in TexasDaily was \$75,000 and the City's investment in TexStar was \$6,477,000, all at market value.